MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/deploy-msal-sdk-authentication-expressjs.md

 Make sure the following are installed on your local developer workstation:

 - An Azure account with **an active subscription, which you own**.
 [Create an account for free](https://azure.microsoft.com/free/).
-Ownership is required to provide the correct Azure Active Directory permissions to complete these steps.
+Ownership is required to provide the correct Microsoft Entra permissions to complete these steps.
 - Microsoft Identity account - this is an [email account](https://signup.live.com) added to Microsoft Identity but doesn't have to be the same account you use to create resources.
 - [Node.js 14 and npm](https://nodejs.org/en/download) - installed to your local machine.
 - [Visual Studio Code](https://code.visualstudio.com/) - installed to your local machine.